-YVWD purchased 4,836 AF of SWP water from SBVMWD in the 2022 WY.
-The SWP water purchased by YVWD was delivered to the YVRWFF for treatment and distribution to YVWD's drinking water system.
-Historically, surplus SWP water purchased from SBVMWD has been diverted to the Wilson Creek spreading basins and the Oak Glen Creek spreading basins to artificially recharge the Yucaipa Subbasin.
-However, no SWP water was discharged to the spreading basins in the 2022 WY.
+YVWD received 12,669 AF of SWP water from SBVMWD in the 2024 WY, of which 6,291 AF was delivered to the YVRWFF for treatment and distribution to YVWD's drinking water system.
+Historically, surplus SWP water received from SBVMWD has been diverted to the Wilson Creek and Oak Glen Creek spreading basins to artificially recharge the Yucaipa Subbasin.
+YVWD diverted 6,378 AF of SWP water to the Wilson Creek Basins and Oak Glen Creek Basins.
+Applying an estimated 1 percent evaporative loss of the basins' surface water, the YIHM simulated artificial recharge to the groundwater at 6,315 AF.